digitalkeegan/mirage/content/Mirage - A Realm Unveiled/Mirage Rules/6) Magic.md

 ### Bind Magic

-- Artistry (Wits)
+- Culture (Wits)
 - Rank 3, Ritual
 - Range: Personal
 - Duration: Varies

 Skilled magic users can Bind spells to objects to create magical traps or powerful magical artefacts.
-You cast the spell like any other, but you must make an Artistry roll and gain at least one success.
+You cast the spell like any other, but you must make an Culture roll and gain at least one success.
 This does not count toward the power level of the original spell but binds your spell to an object - instead of unleashing its power immediately.
 Rituals cannot be Bound.
 Roll for any mishaps when the spell is Bound.
 When cast at a power level of 2, the magic lingers for one day, or until the spell is triggered.
 At a power level 3 the magic lingers forever, but dissipates when the spell is triggered.
 Power level 4 binds the spell to the object forever and it can be triggered once per day.
 You can bind the spell in whatever manner you wish.
 You decide how the spell is triggered.
 Common methods include a certain phrase being uttered or that the object is opened, broken, or thrown to the ground.
 Once the spell is triggered, it has the same effect as if it had been cast normally.
 You cannot bind a spell to a living creature.

 ### Transfer